What Is a Cloud Engineer? Building and Maintaining the Cloud

 Monitoring cloud management and data storage services

-You can set yourself up to be competitive for cloud engineering jobs by getting the right skills and experience, and perhaps a certification.
+You can set yourself up to be competitive for cloud engineering jobs by getting the right skills, experience, and perhaps a certification.

-Cloud platforms: It’s generally recommended that you learn one cloud platform well, instead of having minimal knowledge of several.
-By market share, the four largest cloud infrastructure providers are Amazon Web Services (AWS), Microsoft Azure, Google Cloud, and IBM Cloud in 2021.
-Much of what you learn in one cloud platform may be transferable to another, with slight variations.
+Cloud platforms: It’s generally recommended that you learn one cloud platform well instead of having minimal knowledge of several.
+By market share, the largest cloud infrastructure providers globally are Microsoft Azure, Google Cloud, Amazon Web Services (AWS), and IBM Cloud.
+Fortunately, with slight variations, much of what you learn in one cloud platform may be transferable to another.

-Data storage and security: How to access, store, and protect data are each an important part of a cloud worker.
+Data storage and security: Knowing how to access, store, and protect data are each an important part of a cloud worker.

 Networking: Having knowledge of networking basics and virtual networks will be useful in integrating networks with cloud services.